ThierrySans/CSCD27/tutorials/01/README.md

 ## Risk Assessment Analysis

-4. Briefly explain the concept of risk exposure and explain how risk exposure are compared between each other (a.k.a triaging risk exposure)?
+4. Briefly explain the concept of risk exposure and explain how a risk exposure is compared to another (a.k.a triaging risk exposure)?

 5. Do the risk assessment analysis for